-- Choose a process.
-You have to first decide what you want to improve.
-Some examples are the process of making reservations at a corporate travel center, handling a customer's repair order at a car dealership, or registering students at a college.
-The best bet is a process which is time-consuming, error-prone, or critical to success; starting where there is a strong potential for improvement will build morale and help launch later mapping projects.
+Choose a process.
+You have to first decide what you want to improve — buying services, handling a customer’s repair order, registering students at a college, etc. Start with a process which is time-consuming or error-prone; starting where there is strong potential for improvement will build morale and help launch later mapping projects.

-- Assemble a team.
-Preferably, the team will include people from the lowest and highest levels directly involved in the operation, such as customer service agents, their supervisors and managers, and the head of operations.
+Assemble a team.
+Include people from the lowest and highest levels directly involved in the operation, such as customer service agents, their supervisors and managers, and the head of operations.
 The team must be empowered (given the responsibility and sufficient authority or leeway) to make significant changes in the work flow.

 To be effective, work flow mapping should be facilitated by an experienced process consultant.
 Our role is to help you through the process and to work on the interpersonal issues that can get in the way of effective problem-solving.

 Copyright © 2001-2017, Toolpack Consulting, LLC.
 All rights reserved.